How do 301 redirects help user experience?

-Since a 301 redirect is permanent, it communicates with search engines that the content has moved permanently and allows for all benefits (backlink authority, for example) to pass from the old URL to the newly created URL.
+301 Redirects are used frequently in SEO and are recommended by Google as the best way to preserve rank when a URL is changed.
+They communicate with search engines that the original content simply has a new address and allows for all benefits (backlink authority, for example) to pass from the old URL to the newly created URL.
+Additionally, any links from external sites are preserved so that users can continue using them.

 There are many instances where a 301 redirect can be used, which can include: